- Ongoing Compliance

 You can open a window to schedule an exam for an individual by checking the appropriate exam on the Form U4 for the individual and paying the exam fee to your firm’s daily account.
 The Form U4 will need to be submitted on the CRD system.

 Yes.
-Investment Advisors are required to test and review their policies and procedures on an annual basis in an effort to confirm that any risks have been addressed and mitigated and that the firm’s policies and procedures are still current and appropriate for the size and scope of the firm.
+Investment Advisors are required to test and review their policies and procedures on an annual basis in an effort to confirm that they are adequately designed and effectively implemented for the size and scope of the firm.
+Need help with your ongoing compliance?
+Schedule a free consultation.

-Investment Advisors are subject to the books and records requirements of either the Investment Advisers Act of 1940 for SEC registered advisors; or, subject to the state requirements of their home state where their firm is currently registered.
+Yes.
+Investment Advisors are subject to the books and records requirements of either the Investment Advisers Act of 1940 for SEC-registered advisors; or, the state requirements of their home state where their firm is currently registered.